-Year Group Worldview: Religious and non-religious worldviews 3 Strand: Reality and Truth (Philosophy) Key Question: Does it matter if a story is true or not?
+Year Group Worldview: Islam and religious and non-religious worldviews 3 Strand: Reality and Truth (Philosophy) Key Question: Does it matter if a story is true or not?
 Focus of study: Focus on deeper truths, perception and evidence.
-Explore proverbs and sayings, including non-religious ones

-Background information for teachers:
+Explore proverbs and sayings, including non-religious ones Background information for teachers:

 Many religious texts contain stories that are allegorical or metaphorical.
-The parables that Jesus tells are not always intended to be taken at face value, though some say that they are.
+The parables that Jesus tells are unlikely to be intended to be taken at face value, though there will be those who say that they are.
 In the same way, there will be stories about Jesus, for example the miracles, that some people will read as being true while others will read them as metaphors or symbolic stories.
 This is an important element in this unit and will need to be handled carefully.
 There are many people who would say that there is only one truth and that they (or their religion) has it.
 Pupils need to begin to learn that there are different ways to read the truth and that not everyone agrees about everything.